Paultree/google-books/README.md

     - Single Page Application.
     - Upon hitting search button, entire search header will move to top of page.
     - Grid of search results will return to user.

+7/12/2022
+- Fetched API..
+- Need to figure out a CLEAN way to render book info to page...
+- Getting an uncaught error on line 6 of dom-module.js